Healthdirect Free Australian health advice you can count on.

 • skills training in groups

-• telephone coaching sessions with a therapist if you have a crisis
+• telephone coaching sessions with a therapist, if you have a crisis

 How does DBT help?

-The skills you will learn are:
+There are 4 main skills you will learn during DBT:

-Emotion regulation is being more aware of your emotions.
+• Emotional regulation is being more aware of your emotions.
 By understanding your emotions, you have more control over them.

-Interpersonal effectiveness is learning how to ask for what you need.
+• Interpersonal effectiveness is learning how to ask for what you need.
 It involves setting boundaries whilst being respectful towards yourself and others.

 There are also many organisations that you can contact for help.

-If you are having a personal crisis:
+If you are having a personal crisis, contact:

 Sources: